What foster volunteers do:

-With over 200 foster families, the Fairfax County Animal Shelter relies on our foster program to provide extra care to shelter animals.
+The Fairfax County Animal Shelter relies on our foster program volunteers to provide extra care to shelter animals, by taking pets into their homes to provide love and care.
 Each year, foster families give hundreds of shelter pets the extra attention and time in a home that they need to recover from illness or injury, have a break from the shelter, or time to reach that 2-month mark and be ready for adoption.

-- Adult dogs and cats who need a break from the shelter (three weeks to three months).
+- Adult dogs and cats who just need a break from the shelter!

 We are looking for experienced fosters for the following types of pets:

-If you have experience with any of the above, please email us at email@example.com!
+If you would like to get started, please email us at email@example.com!